Wine tasting in Barolo and Barbaresco without an appointment – let’s talk tasting rooms!

 Enoteca Regionale del Barolo: In the village of Barolo you will find wines from all over Barolo, for sale and to taste.
 The shop has an Enomatic dispenser so you can taste and explore Barolo wines from across the wine making area.

 Cantina Comunale di La Morra: When visiting La Morra (definitely do it for the Belvedere viewpoint – the highest point in Barolo and Barbaresco as well as to see Ceretto’s Cappella delle Brunate), check out the enoteca in the town center.
-Find wines from all 70 La Morra producers with four open to taste – prices start at 3 euros.
+Find wines from all 70 La Morra producers with four open to taste.

 Cantina Comunale di Castiglione Falletto: Wines from the Barolo wine making area of Castiglione Falletto.
 Taste and purchase daily.

 Enoteca Regionale del Barbaresco: A unique tasting experience as the enoteca is located in a restored church.
 Buy wines from producers all over the Barbaresco zone.
-Four wines are always open for tasting, prices start at 3 euros a pour.
+Four wines are always open for tasting.

 Other:

-Enoteca Regionale Piemontese Cavour: Located in the 13th century Grinzane Cavour Castle, find wines from all over Piedmont for tasting and purchase.
+Enoteca Regionale Piemontese Cavour: Find wines from all over Piedmont for tasting and purchase in the 13th century Grinzane Cavour Castle.

-Enoteca del Roero: Located in Canale with more than 100 Roero wines to buy – tasting available.
+Enoteca del Roero: Find the enotetca in Canale with more than 100 Roero wines to buy – tasting available.

-Enoteca Regionale Colline del Moscato: Try some yummy Moscato at the beautiful castle in Mango.
-Find more than 80 winemakers and 20 food producers of the area here.
+Enoteca Regionale Colline del Moscato: Try some yummy Moscato at the beautiful Mango castle.
+More than 80 winemakers and 20 food producers of the area here.

 Enoteca Regionale di Acqui Terme: Dolcetto and Brachetto, anyone?
 Explore these local wines from the Acquese and Ovadese wine zones.